dang1412/ccex-api/README.md

 # -----This is currently under development-----
 # ccex-api
-cryptocurrency exchange realtime api wrapper
+cryptocurrency exchanges client api wrapper

+# Features
+These features are supported with all major exchanges
+- Public realtime api
+- Public rest api
+- Support for both Nodejs and Browser environment
+- Modular structure make sure you include minimum code as you need (exspecially for client side application)
+- Option to bypass cors request problem in browser with [proxy](https://github.com/Rob--W/cors-anywhere)
+- More to come: Tradingview datafeed for each exchange, private rest api with api key

+# Supported Exchanges

+Bitbank, Binance, Bitfinex, Coinbase (Gdax), Coincheck...

 # Usage
-This library is designed to be usable in both nodejs and browser (with frontend framework) environment
+This library is designed to be usable in both nodejs and browser (with frontend framework like Angular, React, Vue,...) environment
-## install
+## Installation
 ```
 npm i --save ccex-api
 ```

-## code
+## Simple use
 ```
 import { BitbankApi } from 'ccex-api/exchanges/bitbank;